• Skip to primary navigation

 Benefits of Raw Ginger

 I added ginger to this dressing for two reasons.
-One, lemon and ginger compliment each other beautifully -and two, ginger is one of the most nourishing fresh roots to incorporate into your diet.
-Ginger is a flowering plant native to Southeast Asia and is loaded with bioactive compounds.
+One, lemon and ginger compliment each other beautifully - and two, ginger is one of the most nourishing fresh roots to incorporate into your diet.
+Ginger is anti-inflammatory and loaded with antioxidants.

 Ingredients You'll Need

-• Oil: I used vegetable oil, but canola oil, olive oil, and avocado oil are quality options.
+• Oil: I used vegetable oil, but canola oil, olive oil, and avocado oil are all good options.

 • Citrus Juices: You'll need fresh lemon juice and orange juice to achieve a balance of sweet and tart citrus flavors.
-Juice from fresh lemons is non-negotiable, but the juice from fresh oranges can be storebought if it's 100% fruit juice.
+Juice from fresh lemons is non-negotiable, but the juice from fresh oranges can be store-bought if it's 100% fruit juice.
 Feel free to squeeze some lime juice in as well.
+If your citrus fruits are organic, feel free to use a zester and add some fresh zest for an even stronger citrusy aroma.

 • Ginger: The best way to describe fresh ginger is equal parts sweet and heat.
 It's a flavor like no other and fantastic in salad dressing.
-So it doesn't go to waste, you can freeze gingerroot whole and cut off pieces as needed.
+So it doesn't go to waste, you can freeze ginger root whole and cut off pieces as needed.
+Peel ginger with a knife or a teaspoon (yes, a spoon!).
+I use a zester to grate ginger into tiny pieces.

 • Sugar: Granulated sugar works.
-To keep things natural, sweeten your dressing with monk fruit or honey.
+Or sweeten your dressing with monk fruit or honey.
 For a sugar-free option, omit the sugar.

 • Salt & Pepper: To balance out the complex flavors.
 Fresh ground pepper is best here.